Ninja-Squad/data-discovery/README.md

 ## Contribute

 You might probably want to know how to contribute to the federation of data.
-That's great, let's have a look at [this guide](./HOW-TO-JOIN.md) to know how to.
+That's great, let's have a look at the [WheatIS/Plant guide](./HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md) or the [RARe guide](./HOW-TO-JOIN-RARe-FEDERATION.md) to know how to.

 If you do want to contribute to code or even only install the program on-premise it's great also, just keep reading below.